90306561/Portfolio/README.md

 # Portfolio
 My Portfolio

+Hi, my name is Erik Peterson, and this is a portfolio of apps and projects I've made throughout the years.
+My first exposure to code was in 4th grade on Khan Academy, learning a small bit of JavaScript.
+In 9th grade, I decided to take AP Computer Science Principles, in which I learned basic code and made apps with MIT App Inventor.
+In 10th grade, I took AP Computer Science A, in which I learned Java.
+This year, I have been taking an iOS App development class in which I learned Swift.
+So far this year, I have made 1 working app with my team, and a further developing a second app I had started at the beginning of the year.

 *[uiTest](https://github.com/90306561/UItest.git)
-Learning the basics of XCode First XCode project.
-Learned basics of how to add an image, how to add text.
-This was part of code with chris tutorials.
-I had a handful of swift playgrounds learning basic syntax of Swift.
+This was my very first XCode project.
+In this project I learned the basics of coding in Swift, along with some of the syntax.
+This was the first part of the Code With Chris tutorials.
+Along with this, I also had a handful of swift playgrounds learning about functions, variables, etc.

 *[StickerTest](https://github.com/90306561/StickerTest.git)
 Made a stickers app.
 Learned how to resize an image to a billion different size formats.